Facebook Analytics Pixel

 But you and I interact with multi-step forms already.
 When you last purchased something online, did the website ask you for your shipping address and billing information on the same page?
 Or did it break the information you entered into steps?

 Multi-step forms may have originated out of necessity on ecommerce and ticket purchasing sites, but savvy marketers have turned these forms into effective lead conversion tools.
-In one case, the researchers at Formstack found multi-page forms have a conversion rate of 13.9% compared to the single page form’s 4.5% conversion rate.
+In one case, the researchers at Formstack found multi-page forms have a conversion rate of 13.9% compared to the single page form’s 4.5% conversion rate

 Conventional marketing wisdom recommends that limiting form fields leads to higher conversion rates.
 Form conversion rates drop to 15% with 6 or more fields.
 But sometimes you need to collect more information in order to qualify leads.
 Breaking up a long form across multiple steps that are initially hidden from the user reduces the mental friction preventing form completion.